jay-r-shah/Algorithms/README.md

 ## Course 2: Graph Search, Shortest Paths, and Data Structures

 Week 1: Compute the top 5 Strongly Connected Components (SCCs) of the given directed graph.

+Week 2: Compute shortest paths to each vertex of the directed graph with Dijkstra's algorithm.